-Additionally, the Board is composed of Executive, Non-Executive and Investment Directors to ensure there is a well-balanced evaluation of key matters.
-The Executive remuneration is reviewed annually by BIMM's Remuneration Committee, in accordance with the Higher Education Senior Staff Remuneration Code published by the Committee of University Chairs (CUC).
+Additionally, the Board is composed of Executive, Non-Executive, and Investment Directors to ensure there is a well-balanced evaluation of key matters.

-The desirability of the company maintaining a reputation for high standards of business conduct.
-The Board engages with a variety of stakeholders, including students, The Office for Students, and University Partners, to inform and enable balanced decisions that incorporate multiple viewpoints, whilst maintaining the Company's Strategy.
-In making decisions the Board considers outcomes from engagements with stakeholders as well as the importance of maintaining the Company's integrity, brand and reputation.
+The desirability of the company maintaining a reputation for high standards of business conduct The Board engages with a variety of stakeholders, including students, The Office for Students, and University Partners, to inform and enable balanced decisions that incorporate multiple viewpoints, whilst maintaining the Company's Strategy.
+In making decisions the Board considers outcomes from engagements with stakeholders as well as the importance of maintaining the Company's integrity, brand, and reputation.